Hunting quail is a popular pastime. Many bird hunters go wild quail hunting because when cooked properly, they taste amazing.

 For both experts and beginners, always use the proper safety measures when hunting for quail.
 Hunting safely means:

 - Pointing the muzzle on your gun upward until you are ready to shoot.

 - Keeping your gun’s safety lock on until you are ready.

 - Checking your gun’s range of swing works before you shoot, so you know how many centimeters your ammo spreads.

 - Don’t shoot at quail when they are flying.
 Plan to shoot at them while they are on the ground looking for food.

 Always be aware of your surroundings when hunting.
 Go after quail in wide open areas, so you know what is around.
 Also, check out what is visible when in a tight wooded area.
 Hunting for quail in tight woods where trees often hide things can be dangerous.

 Although you can hide behind a tree when out on a hunt, keep an eye out for whoever else is in your party.
 Do this while ensuring the area you are shooting in is wide open.
-Only go after birds in areas where you can identify the species.
+Only go after birds in areas where you can identify the species by their feathers.

 Quail hunting is a thrilling activity.
 It lets you go after one of the top game birds in the world.
-Be sure to prepare yourself properly, so you can get the most out of your hunt.
+Be sure to prepare yourself properly with these quail hunting tips, so you can get the most out of your hunt.
 Make sure you follow safety rules and local regulations.